robin-linzmayer/Guess-My-Hand-Group-2/README.md

 ## Testing the code

 For testing the code internally in the team, you can use and modify the code present in player_strategies.py and guessing_functions.py.
-Please only modify the code present in the functions:
+Please only modify the code present in the following functions:
 1. NorthSouthStrategy and EastWestStrategy for the file player_strategies.py
-2. NorthSouthGuess and EastWestGuess the file guessing_functions.py
+2. NorthSouthGuess and EastWestGuess for the file guessing_functions.py

 ## Submission